Choosing the Best Round to Apply

 First off, you might be surprised to know that there are 2 types of admissions: Rolling admissions and Round admissions.

 1. Rolling Admissions

 The term ‘Rolling’ means that institutions accept and respond to applications on a rotating basis.
-They offer a large application window for students -sometimes six months or longer -and the response to such an application is received in a short while (usually within 4 to 8 weeks) as compared to waiting for a deadline.
+They offer a large application window for students -sometimes six months or longer -and the response to such an application is received in a short while (usually within 4 to 8 weeks) as compared to waiting for a top business school deadline.